MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 After Azure has completed the registration, the bot channels registration and the bot app service will be included in the resource group you selected.

-## Azure AD identity application
+## Azure AD identity service

-Azure Active Directory (Azure AD) is a cloud identity service that allows to build applications that securely sign in users using industry standard protocols like OAuth2.0.
+The Azure Active Directory (Azure AD) is a cloud identity service that allows to build applications that securely sign in users using industry standard protocols like OAuth2.0.

 You can use one of these two identity services: